Muhammed-Burhan/Muhammed-Burhan/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently Learning new tech stuff(Laravel).
+- 🔭 I’m currently Learning new tech stuff.

 - 👯 I’m looking to collaborate on **OpenSource Projects**.